build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 ## How Do You Get Started?

 Okay, we've covered what MLOps is and how it fits into the larger DevOps logic.
-But now it's time to unlock the true potential of your machine learning projects by embracing the power of MLOps to streamline your workflows, automate deployments, and enhance collaboration between software developers and operations teams.
+But now it's time to unlock the true potential of your machine learning projects by embracing the power of MLOps to streamline your ML workflows and automate deployments.
+Following exercise should help build your first ML model and identify key MLOps features you may need to consider to begine with.

 Before we dive into a short demonstration, here are some important things to do:

 **Understand the Basics of Machine Learning**: To get started with MLOps, you need to have a good understanding of the basics of machine learning.
 This includes concepts like supervised and unsupervised learning, feature engineering, model selection, and evaluation.
-You can leverage [Machine Learning Essentials for Business and Technical Decision Makers](https://explore.skillbuilder.aws/learn/course/external/view/elearning/1404/machine-learning-essentials-for-business-and-technical-decision-makers?laml=tile&tile=dt) a free online course sponsored by AWS Training and certification.
+You can leverage [Machine Learning Essentials for Business and Technical Decision Makers](https://explore.skillbuilder.aws/learn/course/external/view/elearning/1404/machine-learning-essentials-for-business-and-technical-decision-makers?laml=tile&tile=dt?sc_channel=el&sc_campaign=devopswave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=what-is-mlops-and-why-it-matters) a free online course sponsored by AWS Training and certification.

 **Learn About the Basic MLOps Tools and Frameworks**: There are many MLOps tools and frameworks available, and it's important to understand the pros and cons of each.
 Some popular options include [AWS MLOps Workload Orchestrator](https://aws.amazon.com/solutions/implementations/mlops-workload-orchestrator/), [Kubeflow](https://www.kubeflow.org/docs/external-add-ons/serving/), [MLflow](https://mlflow.org/), and [TensorFlow](https://www.tensorflow.org/tfx).
 You can start by reading the documentation for these solutions and trying out some sample projects like this [MNIST](https://static.us-east-1.prod.workshops.aws/public/80e98500-8b21-4a12-b8a4-3473e548f33f/static/code/ml-ops.zip) code that uses ConvNets based on [PyTorch](https://github.com/pytorch/examples) examples for image classification.

 **Practice with Other Real-World Datasets**: Once you have a basic understanding of machine learning and MLOps tools, you can start practicing with real-world datasets.
-Kaggle is a great resource for finding datasets like this [key indicators for Heart disease](https://www.kaggle.com/datasets/ambujdevsingh/key-indicators-of-heart-disease) which has 400K adults health status that can be used to detect key indicators for heart diseases.
+Kaggle is a great resource for finding datasets like this [key indicators for Heart disease](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease) which has 400K adults health status that can be used to detect key indicators for heart diseases.

+This dataset can be used to apply a range of machine learning methods to predict the likelihood of heart disease.
 For this challenge an example Machine Learning model code to begin with may look like this:

 ```bash
 import pandas as pd